liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The aui:button-item taglib has been removed and replaced with aui:button taglib
+### Removed the aui:button-item Tag and Replaced with aui:button
-- **Date:** 2016-Feb-4
+- **Date:** 2016-Feb-04
 - **JIRA Ticket:** LPS-62922

 #### What changed?

-The `aui:button-item` taglib has been removed and replaced with `aui:button` taglib.
+The `aui:button-item` tag has been removed and replaced with the `aui:button` tag.

 #### Who is affected?

-Plugins or templates that are using the `aui:button-item` tag need to update their usage of the tag.
+Plugins or templates that are using the `aui:button-item` tag must update their usage of the tag.

 #### How should I update my code?

-You should import the `aui` tag library if it isn't already and update the tag namespace from `aui:button-item` to `aui:button`.
+You should import the `aui` tag library (if necessary) and update the tag namespace from `aui:button-item` to `aui:button`.

 #### Why was this change made?

 This change was made as a part of the ongoing strategy to remove deprecated code.

 ---------------------------------------